 Where Does the Book End?

-Opportunity waits for the network marketer.
+Any book review of the book must address that opportunity abounds for us network marketers.
 “It does not knock.
-You knock and opportunity answers.
-Unfortunately, opportunity often says ‘no’ ” – per Ray Higdon.
+You knock and opportunity answers.”
+Unfortunately, opportunity often says “no” – per Ray Higdon.

 Character is built on challenges.
 Character is built on “no’s.”
 Network marketing is not about making you the most money.
 It’s about the challenges of negativity that shape and build your character to gladly accept the “yes.’
-Fighting for a dream and vision that “moves us toward our potential” in the midst of “no” “creates the greater sense of happiness and contentment.”
-That is Ray Higdon’s vision for us all.
+Fighting for a dream and vision that “moves us toward our potential” in midst of “no” “creates the greater sense of happiness and contentment.”
+That is the vision for all us by Ray Higdon.

 Any book review may not see what I see.
 But this is not any book review.
 This is my book review of a rewarding book for us all.